Salem Lutheran Church is gathering online.

 Can I take Communion?

 Yes!
-It is Salem's policy that all who seek a deeper relationship with Jesus may come forward to receive Communion, regardless of what your background is.
+It is Salem's policy that all who seek a deeper relationship with Jesus may receive Communion, regardless of what your background is.
 If you feel uncomfortable partaking in Communion, you may come forward to receive a blessing instead if you so desire.
 You are also welcome to simply stay in your seat if that is your preference.
 There is no pressure and the choice is yours.
 If you've got questions about Communion (what is it, anyway?!) our pastor would be glad to chat with you one-on-one.

 What about my children?